The Vermont Statutes Online

-The Board shall hold such meetings as may be required for the performance of its duties.
-The times and places for such meetings shall be designated by the Chair of the Board.
-Such Chair shall call a meeting upon the written request of any two members and upon the written request of the Governor.
+The Board shall meet as may be required for the performance of its duties.
+The time and place for each meeting shall be designated by the Chair of the Board.
+The Chair shall call a meeting upon the written request of any two members or upon the written request of the Governor.
 (Amended 2013, No. 161 (Adj.
-Sess.), § 72.)
+Sess.), § 72; 2017, No. 83, § 13.)

 § 104.
 Duties; authority to resolve alleged violations

-The Board shall have supervision and management of the sale of spirits and fortified wines within the State in accordance with the provisions of this title, and through the Commissioner of Liquor Control shall:
+The Board shall supervise and manage the sale of spirits and fortified wines within the State in accordance with the provisions of this title, and through the Commissioner of Liquor Control shall:

 (2) Supervise the opening and operation of local agencies for the sale and distribution of spirits and fortified wines.

-(3) Locate and establish a central liquor agency for the purpose of supplying local agencies established in accordance with this title and for the purpose of selling to licensees of the third-class and druggists, and supervise the operation of such central liquor agency.
+(3) Locate, establish, and supervise the operation of a central liquor warehouse and office for the purpose of supplying spirits and fortified wines to local agencies established in accordance with this title and for the purpose of selling spirits and fortified wines to licensees of the third-class and fortified wine permit holders.

-(4) Supervise the financial transactions of such central liquor agency and the local agencies established in accordance with this title.
+(4) Supervise the financial transactions of the central liquor warehouse and office, and the local agencies established in accordance with this title.

 (5) Adopt rules necessary for the execution of its powers and duties and of the powers and duties of all persons under its supervision and control.

-(6) Employ such assistants, inspectors, and other officers as it deems necessary, subject to the approval of the Governor.
+(6) Employ assistants, investigators, and other officers as it deems necessary, subject to the approval of the Governor.

 (7) Fix bonds or other security to be given by licensees.

-(8) Make rules and regulations concerning, and issue permits under such terms and conditions as it may impose for the furnishing, purchasing, selling, bartering, transporting, importing, exporting, delivering, and possessing of alcohol, including denatured alcohol, for manufacturing, mechanical, medicinal, and scientific purposes.
+(8) Adopt rules concerning, and issue licenses and permits under whatever terms and conditions it may impose for the furnishing, purchasing, selling, bartering, transporting, importing, exporting, delivering, and possessing of alcohol, including denatured alcohol, for manufacturing, mechanical, medicinal, and scientific purposes.

-(9) Adopt rules regarding labeling and advertising of malt or vinous beverages, spirits, and fortified wines by adoption of federal regulations or otherwise, and collaborate with federal agencies in respect thereto and the enforcement thereof.
+(9) Adopt rules regarding labeling and advertising of alcoholic beverages by adoption of federal regulations or otherwise, and collaborate with federal agencies in respect to the adoption and the enforcement of the rules.